indiana-university/rivet-source/src/components/link/README.md

 ## Accessibility requirements

 Never use a link to say "click here."
 A nondescript link forces users to backtrack and read the surrounding text for more context.
 This is even more problematic for those who rely on screen readers, which can list links for quicker navigation.
-A list of "click here" isn’t helpful for anyone.
+A list of links reading "click here" isn’t helpful for anyone.

 ## Implementation notes